 6 Sep – 27 Oct 2019

-New Critical Tide exhibition will open at the Design Museum’s Gallery in September during the Helsinki Design Week.
+Critical Tide exhibition will open at the Design Museum’s Gallery.
 It brings together projects and works that explore the sea and the potential for positive impact through design.
 Critical Tide will combine research, activism and community engagement within the exhibition space.

 At a time of deep ecological crises, Critical Tide will open our eyes to the urgent issues our oceans face and showcase creative ways of intervening.
 The exhibition challenges visitors to experiment, learn and immerse themselves while calling for a complete redesign of our relationship with the seas.